eggohito/origins-limiter/README.md

 execute if score %example o-l.main >= %example o-l.max run advancement revoke @a only origins-limiter:can_pick/custom/example
 ```

+* This function being in the `data/origins-limiter/functions/custom` folder

 * `%example` is a score holder in both the `o-l.main` and `o-l.max` scoreboard objectives for the `origins:example` origin

 * `origins-limiter:can_pick/custom/example` being the advancement for the `origins:example` origin